lb1224-icl/L-LUT-to-P-LUT-Synthesis/README.md

 What it does:
 - Samples integer weights and a bias per output bit (guaranteeing not all zero per output).
 - Builds the truth table for each output bit: `sum(weights[out] * inputs) + bias[out] >= 0` (inputs treated as unsigned chunks of `in_width` bits).
 - Generates a `REACHABLE = ...` hex mask by Monte Carlo sampling likely inference patterns (each bit set with probability `active_prob`, for `reachable_samples` draws.
 Use `-1` to cover all inputs).
 This approximates which input vectors are observed in practice.
+(Will be used in future methods)

 Then map it:
 ```